-Table 8 provides a summary of the physical modifications occurring within 5 kilometres of the designated shellfish area.
+Table 7 provides a summary of the physical modifications occurring within 5 kilometres of the designated shellfish area.
 Map 17 illustrates these pressures.
-These modifications can affect flow and sediment movement though these impacts can cease once the modifications are established.

-There are 5 instances of shoreline reinforcement within 5 kilometres of the shellfish area.
-Monitoring in the area does not indicate any water quality issues which are likely to be associated with these modifications, the WFD morphology status of the water body within which the modifications are located is 'good' and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk' from morphological pressures (Map 13).
+There are no physical modifications in the direct vicinity of this shellfish area but there are 59 instances of shoreline reinforcement, 3 embankments, 1 area of reclaimed land and 1 area where maintenance dredging occurs within 5 kilometres of the shellfish area.
+Monitoring in the area does not indicate any water quality issues which are likely to arise from these modifications and, even though the WFD assessment deems the area to be 'at risk' from marine morphological pressures, the WFD morphological status of the water body within which the activity is taking place is 'good'.
 Therefore, it is unlikely that these modifications are affecting shellfish water quality in this shellfish area.